Isle of Man: History

-In the later part of the Mesolithic Period c.8000 BC, the island was cut off from the surrounding islands as sea levels rose following the end of the last ice age.
+In the later part of the Mesolithic Period c.8000 BC, the Isle of Man was cut off from the surrounding islands as sea levels rose following the end of the last ice age.
 Humans colonised it by travelling by sea some time before 6500 BC.
 The first occupants were hunter-gatherers and fishermen.
 Examples of their tools are kept at the Manx Museum.

-The Neolithic Period marked the beginning of farming, and the people began to build megalithic monuments, such as Cashtal yn Ard in Maughold parish, King Orry's Grave in Laxey, Mull Hill near Cregneash and Ballaharra Stones at St John's.
-There were also the local Ronaldsway and Bann cultures.
+The Neolithic Period marked the beginning of farming, and the people began to build megalithic monuments, such as Cashtal yn Ard, King Orry's Grave and Mull Hill.
+There was also the local Ronaldsway culture, unique to the Isle of Man, and the Bann culture.

-During the Bronze Age, the size of burial mounds decreased.
+During the Bronze Age, burial mounds became smaller.
 The people put bodies into stone-lined graves with ornamental containers.
 The Bronze Age burial mounds survived as long-lasting markers around the countryside.

 The ancient Romans knew of the island and called it Insula Manavia.
-During the four centuries when Rome ruled the Province of Britannia, the Roman military controlled the Irish Sea, providing safe passage of agricultural goods from the productive farms of Anglesey to Roman settlements at the English – Scottish frontier.
-Only a few Roman artefacts have been found on Man, suggesting a lack of strategic value of Man during the era of Britannia.
+During the four centuries when Rome ruled the province of Britannia, the Roman military controlled the Irish Sea, providing safe passage of agricultural goods from the productive farms of Anglesey to Roman settlements at the English – Scottish frontier.
+Only a few Roman artefacts have been found on Man, suggesting a lack of strategic value.
 No Roman lighthouses or signal towers have yet been found on Man.

-Around the 5th century AD, large-scale migration from Ireland precipitated a process of Gaelicisation, evidenced by Ogham inscriptions, and the Manx language developed.
-It is a Goidelic language closely related to Irish and Scottish Gaelic.